 Annuities for the Elderly

-The Annuity Grant scheme is designed to add to the quality of life of individuals or married couples aged over 65, living at home or in Sheltered Housing, through the provision of financial aid by way of a quarterly grant.
+The Annuity Grant scheme is designed to add to the quality of life of individuals or couples aged over 65, living at home or in Sheltered Housing, through the provision of financial aid by way of a quarterly grant.

-How to Apply
+How to Apply:

 Applications may only be submitted to Protestant Aid through an applicant’s Clergy or Social Worker.
 Each case is considered on an individual basis by the charitable services committee.

 Protestant Aid will handle all cases brought to its attention with the same compassion and confidentiality that its founders adopted.
 Please be assured that all requests for grant assistance are treated with the utmost confidentiality.

 Schools Fees Grant

-School Expenses Grant
+Schools Expenses Grant

-I will never forget the kindness and compassion that was like an oasis in a desert of hardship during an acutely horrible time in our lives.
+“I will never forget the kindness and compassion that was like an oasis in a desert of hardship during an acutely horrible time in our lives.
 The generosity of Protestant Aid made such a difference to our ability to cope during this awful period.
 From that time, we have steadily put ourselves back together having laid down more wholesome, solid foundations that we continue to build on.

-Thank you from the bottom of my heart.
+Thank you from the bottom of my heart.”

 Aid from Protestants rather than for Protestants.